nhuphuc1602/elfie_technical_assignment/README.md

        }
    };
    ```
-   This configuration allows switching between Mocha and BDD by modifying `TEST_FRAMEWORK` in environment variables.
+   This configuration allows switching between Mocha and BDD by modifying `framework`.

 3. **Install Dependencies**
    Run the following command in the project root directory to install all required dependencies: